1 Name of Medicine

 Welireg can cause severe anaemia that can require blood transfusion.

-In a clinical trial (Study-004) with Welireg for the treatment of patients with VHL disease-associated RCC, anaemia was reported in 55 patients (90.2%).
+In a clinical trial (LITESPARK-004) with Welireg for the treatment of patients with VHL disease-associated RCC, anaemia was reported in 55 patients (90.2%).
 Grade 3 anaemia occurred in 6 patients (9.8%) (see Section 4.8 Adverse Effects (Undesirable Effects)).
 Median time to onset of all Grade anaemia events was 30 days (range: 1 day to 8.38 months).
 Of the 13 patients that were treated with an erythropoiesis-stimulating agent (ESA), 4 received treatment with both an ESA and blood transfusions, while 9 received treatment with an ESA alone.
 Patients received an ESA based on haemoglobin levels and physician discretion (see Section 5.1 Pharmacodynamic Properties).
+In LITESPARK-005, a clinical trial with Welireg for the treatment of patients with advanced RCC, anaemia occurred in 83% of patients, 119 patients (32%) had Grade 3 and 2 patients (0.5%) had Grade 4 anaemia (see Section 4.8 Adverse Effects (Undesirable Effects)).
+Median time to onset of anaemia was 29 days (range: 1 day to 27 months).
+Of the patients with anaemia, 67 patients (22%) received transfusions only, 62 patients (20%) of patients received ESAs only and 42 patients (14%) received both transfusion and ESAs.
+The median number of ESA doses administered to patients was 6.5 (range: 1-87).
+Patients received an ESA based on haemoglobin levels and physician discretion.
 In another clinical trial (Study-001) for the treatment of non-VHL disease-associated advanced solid tumours using the same dose of Welireg, anaemia was reported in 44 patients (75.9%).
 Grade 3 anaemia occurred in 16 patients (27.6%).

 Monitor for anaemia before initiation of and periodically throughout treatment with Welireg.
 Closely monitor patients who are dual UGT2B17 and CYP2C19 poor metabolisers due to potential increases in exposure that may increase the incidence or severity of anaemia.
-For patients who develop Grade 3 anaemia, withhold Welireg and treat according to standard medical practice, until resolved to ≤ Grade 2.
-For recurrent Grade 3 anaemia, discontinue Welireg.
-For patients who develop Grade 4 anaemia, withhold Welireg and permanently discontinue for recurrent Grade 4 anaemia (see Section 4.2 Dose and Method of Administration).
+For patients who develop Grade 3 anaemia, withhold Welireg and treat according to standard medical practice, including erythropoiesis-stimulating agent (ESA) administration and/or transfusion until resolved to ≤ Grade 2.
+For recurrent Grade 3 anaemia, consider discontinuing Welireg.
+For patients who develop Grade 4 anaemia, withhold Welireg; then resume at a reduced dose or permanently discontinue for recurrent Grade 4 anaemia (see Section 4.2 Dose and Method of Administration).

 Hypoxia.